A Guide to Vehicle Tracking Costs in the UK

 Expert level fleet tracking costs (100+)

 Expert level devices cost upwards of £300.
-It’s much more common – and cost-effective – to rent one.
-When leasing, you’ll be looking at a monthly cost of around £20 to £50+ per vehicle, as well as potentially paying for installation too.
+It’s much more common – and cost-effective (in the short run, at least)– to rent one.
+When leasing, you’ll be looking at a monthly cost of around £20 to £50+ per vehicle, as well as potentially paying for installation.

-This may seem expensive, but the level of sophistication in these devices mean they can provide real, tangible cost-saving benefits to your business, which can more than justify your outlay over the length of the contract.
+This may all seem expensive, but the level of sophistication in these devices means they can provide real, tangible cost-saving benefits to your business, which can more than justify your outlay over the length of the contract.

 There’s no right or wrong answer.
 Buying makes sense for some businesses, while others would do better to rent.